Published on 1st February 2020

 In higher pressure instances, the best protection is achieved when Velum Prime is applied in conjunction with a granular nematicide, as shown in the chart below.

-Based on 15 UK trials between 2016 and 2019.
-All trials at performed at higher pressure situations.
+Based on 16 UK trials between 2016 and 2021.
+All trials at performed at higher pressure locations.

-A series of independent replicated trials targeting PCN carried out in 2016, 2017, 2018 and 2019 demonstrated complementary efficacy from programmes of Velum Prime + half-rate Vydate 10G or half-rate Nemathorin 10G.
+A series of independent replicated trials targeting PCN performed between 2018 and 2021 demonstrated complementary efficacy from programmes of Velum Prime + half-rate Nemathorin 10G.
 These programmes delivered an average yield protection as good as the full rate granule, often slightly better.

-Bayer will support programmes of Velum Prime + reduced rate (at least 50% dose) Vydate 10G or Nemathorin 10G when used for PCN control.
+Bayer will support programmes of Velum Prime + reduced rate (at least 50% dose) Nemathorin 10G when used for PCN control.
 It’s important to accurately understand PCN populations, therefore sampling to AHDB guidelines should be carried out.